8 Best Homeowners Insurance Companies in Washington DC of 2023

 Hippo: Best Policy for Quick Quote

-In turn, to become a policyholder or to receive the policy, it takes only five minutes.
+In turn, it takes only five minutes to become a policyholder or receive the policy.

 For those who are tech-savvy, Hippo’s online process is ideal.

-Using technology means you can do everything online, such as purchase extra coverage, and you can do this any time you want due to Hippo’s intuitive and easy-to-use website.
+Using technology means you can do everything online, such as buy extra coverage, and you can do this any time you want due to Hippo’s intuitive and easy-to-use website.

-Besides its fast technology, Hippo is also known for giving homeowners safety measures to protect them.
+Besides its efficient technology, Hippo is also known for protecting homeowners by providing optional safety measures.

-Hippo gives homeowners kits, such as one that includes smoke, CO2, and water-leaker detectors that cost $64, and another one that adds 24/7 monitoring of your home and having an emergency dispatch service that costs $91.
+Hippo offers homeowners kits, such as one that includes smoke, CO2, and water-leaker detectors that cost $64, and another that adds 24/7 monitoring of your home.
+There is also an emergency dispatch service that costs $91.